icalvete/vagrant-ror-box/README.md

 The purpose of this box is create a Ruby on Rails development enviroment based on the settings of de script **_installing_ruby_on_rails_ubuntu_trusty.sh_**

-**Read the script carefully and feel free to customize whatever you want**
+**Read the script carefully and feel free to customize whatever you want.**

 At the end, the box offers...